 Questions about optimising your listings for Etsy search?

-Want to know more about Etsy search and running a successful shop?
-Enrol in an Etsy U class to learn from experienced sellers.
+Enroll in an Etsy U class to learn more about search from experienced sellers.